lokhandemm/PROJECT_14-Video-Background-Remover-Changer/README.md

 ## 📜 License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## 📧 Contact
-For any queries or collaborations, reach out via [your.email@example.com](mailto:your.email@example.com) or open an issue on GitHub.

 ---
 ✨ **Join the Future of Video Editing with CleanCutAI!** ✨